New lower bounds on kissing numbers and spherical codes in high dimensions: Notation

 Let $\vol$ denote the Lebesgue measure in $\mathbb{R}^d$.
 Let $B^\circ_r(x):=\{y\in \mathbb R^d\mid d(x,y)<r\}$ denote the open radius-$r$ ball centred at $x$ (and recall that $B_r(x)$ denotes the closed ball).
 Likewise,

 denotes the open spherical cap of angular radius $\theta$ around $x$ in the sphere $\Sd$.

-Also, we will be using, without any further mention, Fubini-Tonelli's Theorem (see e.g.~\cite[Section 2.3]{RealAnSteinShakarchi}) which states that measurable non-negative functions can be integrated in any order of variables and, if we integrate out any subset of variables then the obtained function in the remaining ones is measurable.
+Also, we will be using, without any further mention, Fubini-Tonelli's Theorem (see e.g.~\cite[Section 2.3]{RealAnSteinShakarchi}) which states that measurable non-negative functions can be integrated in any order of variables and, if we integrate out any subset of variables then the obtained function in the remaining ones is defined almost everywhere and is measurable.